Novartis gets on risk-sharing bandwagon, spins off 3 pipeline drugs into new biotech

 - Mereo has raised $119 million from two U.K institutional investors, Woodford Investment Management and Invseco Perpetual.

 - The three drugs that have been spun off have already been through proof-of-concept (POC) trials at Novartis.
-They involves drugs for brittle bone syndrome, acute chronic obstructive pulmonary disease (COPD), and treatment of a testosterone disorder in obese men.
+They involve drugs for brittle bone syndrome, acute chronic obstructive pulmonary disease (COPD), and treatment of a testosterone disorder in obese men.

 Under the terms of the deal between Novartis and Mereo, Mereo is committed to acquiring drugs exclusively from Novartis's pipeline for a year, however, after that it can acquire drugs from other sources.
 In return, Novartis will enjoy a certain portion of the returns on the pipeline drugs, assuming the drugs become commercially available.
 The specifics of that deal have not been disclosed.